 Category Management is a means of organising product groups to meet shopper needs and to create greater procurement efficiencies.

 The retailing concept of Category Management originated in the late 1980s.
 It followed the research of Brian F. Harris, a former professor at the University of Southern California.
-It changed in the way retailers and suppliers worked and transformed the way in which products were promoted in-store.
+It changed the way retailers and suppliers worked together and transformed the way in which products were merchandised and promoted in-store.

-Instead of competing with each other, for the first time Category Management encouraged suppliers to work together.
+Instead of suppliers competing with each other, Category Management encouraged suppliers to work together.
 Furthermore, the focus shifted to the consumer.
 This meant that decisions were no longer made absent the shopper, but with the shopper at the core of any decision.